eyadsaher/To-do-list/README.md

 - **React**: The app is developed using React, a popular JavaScript library for building user interfaces.
 React provides a fast and interactive user experience.

-- **React Icons**: Icons for completing, editing, and deleting tasks are implemented using the "react-icons" library, enhancing the app's user interface.
+- **React Icons**: Icons for completing, editing, and deleting tasks are implemented using the "react-icons" library.

-Explore this To-Do List App to manage your tasks efficiently and experience the convenience of these feature-rich task management tools.